 We wish all our pupils to be happy in the school environment as this can have a positive and empowering effect on their ability to learn.
 All members of staff have responsibilities for the general welfare of pupils.
 In addition to this, we have our Pastoral Care Team.

-· Mrs Claire Golding is the Family Support Worker she works in school on Mondays, Wednesdays and Thursdays, if you need to discuss any issue that is affecting your child or your family.
+- Mrs Claire Golding provides Pastoral and Family Support.
+She works in school on Mondays, Wednesdays and Thursdays if you need to discuss any issue that is affecting your child or your family.
 She also works with children who may need support from other external agencies.

-· Mrs Zoey Boon works every day as our Pastoral Support Worker, supporting children individually or in small groups with their emotional, social and behavioural learning.
+- Mrs Julie Gothard is the Pastoral Support Assistant, supporting children individually or in small groups with their emotional, social and behavioural needs.

 To best support our pupils, families and staff we have also introduced our HUB (Helpful Understanding Base).
 Our HUB is home to our Family Support Worker, Mrs Claire Golding, and our Pastoral Support Worker, Mrs Zoey Boon.
 It is also used by some of our external councillors and therapists who already work with some of our children